Thank you for choosing to camp with us.

 For inquiries please email us if you need more information. [email protected]

-The route is through the Bridal Falls Waterpark; past the Mini Golf through the overflow parking area; through the dog park and through the upper area of Shady Lane which affects 28 full service sites.
-It will be the end of April or the beginning of May before they are done.
+The Trans Mtn pipeline is mostly finished installing the pipeline through Camperland.
+The route was through the Bridal Falls Waterpark, past the Mini Golf through the overflow parking area, through the dog park and through the upper area of Shady Lane which affected 28 full-service sites.

 We appreciate your patience and understanding.